 - All Floridian African-American men and men with first and second degree relatives with prostate cancer 40 years or older who are at higher risk of prostate cancer should be encouraged to undergo early detection testing.

-- Early detection testing should include a PSA test, or newer markers (4K, Prostate Health Index [PHI] and digital rectal examination by their health care professional.
+- Early detection testing should include a PSA blood test, and consideration for supplemental PSA testing (4K or PHI) as indicated along with a digital rectal exam by their health care professional.

 - All Floridian men undergoing early detection evaluation should be directed to the National Comprehensive Cancer Network (NCCN) website, www.nccn.org to follow up-to-date recommendations on early detection based on initial evaluation findings.